 Once again, information from the patient is the most important starting point.
 Because everybody watches some form of TV, that may be the obvious channel to use in marketing.
 In our experience it is not.
 TV can play an important role if you have budget for it, but this role is generally awareness.
 It is not common to see TV deliver a clear message that patients can relay to their doctors.
 Instead, in the best cases, it may develop an iconic image (such as the Cialis tubs) that will trigger a specific discussion of the medication.

 Other channels can offer more target or more efficient methods of reaching patients.
 For example, some brands, such as Linzess, have recently started using radio to have a more intimate discussion with patients.
-Banner ads help to create surround sound, and website can deliver very specific information along with patient testimonials.
+Our research is also suggesting that digital marketing could be one of the best ways to communicate with patients.
+Social media and Banner ads help to create surround sound, and website can deliver very specific information along with patient testimonials.

 In nearly all cases, patient testimonials will improve the effectiveness of marketing.
 By providing testimonials that reflect the Persona of your core target, you will greatly enhance its effectiveness.
 The diabetes patient will appreciate seeing another patient like them.

 Finally, it bears noting that great advertising is not about putting the creative first to get attention.
 While many people in our industry complain about the "sea of sameness," the utilization of "weird" imagery or messaging is just as bad.
 In his great book, Ogilvy on Advertising, the master writes, "I do not regard advertising as entertainment or an art form, but as a medium of information.
 When I write an advertisement, I don't want you to tell me that you find it creative.
 I want you to find it so interesting that you buy the product."
 Well said, David!

 The best advertising is a team effort.
 The advertising and research agency work together to develop ideas.
 The most important person is the patient.
 We need to craft marketing that will engage their interest, educate, and motivate their curiosity.